atsamd-rs/atsamd/README.md

 There are a couple of crates provided by this repo:

+* [`atsamd11c14a`](https://docs.rs/atsamd11c14a/) is an auto-generated crate providing access to the peripherals specified for this device by its SVD file.
 * [`atsamd21g18a`](https://docs.rs/atsamd21g18a/) is an
   auto-generated crate providing access to the peripherals specified for this device by its SVD file.
 This is the MCU used in the Metro M0,